MrPeanutButterz/Bitburner/README.md

 Before buying the script kills metaSploit en sell all stocks.
 When all augmentations are bought, money left will be spend on Neuroflux.
 All augmentations will be installed en the main.js script will be run to reboot the procces.

+`bitnode.js`

+When all factions are completed the bitnode script will hack the last server (w0r1d_d43m0n).